 Three Virginia proposals for a form of EPR bill died.

+A version of this story appeared in Resource Recycling on March 29.
 This story has been updated to reflect the introduction of a Colorado bill.

 More stories about EPR/stewardship